 In many parts of America, the winter months bring a lot of rain and snowfall but Texas in winter offers a more eclectic mix.
 The state’s 268,000 square miles envelop a wide range of climatic conditions.
 Northern and western areas of the state can become very cold with some snowfall.
 However, the weather is generally mild in most regions.

 The summer crowds and extreme heat become a thing of the past come winter so if you get it right, winter camping makes for a great experience.
 Our biggest tip for camping in Texas in winter is to be flexible.
 You can get lucky with great weather but conditions can change at the drop of a hat.
 Dress in layers if you are hiking and pack for all types of weather.
-Bring warm clothes, rain-gear and make sure you to read up on the specific region which you are visiting.
+Bring warm clothes, rain-gear, a winter tent and make sure you to read up on the specific region which you are visiting.
 If there is a heavy chance of snowfall you might want to consider another region or try a different time of year.

 Crua's Guide To Camping in Texas: The Seasons